-

 The wolf came tearing around the corner, Dylan dropping to a knee as Devyn leapt at him.

-"Let him have his fun Margaret," Richard said, kissing his wife on the cheek.
+"Let him have his fun, Margaret," Richard said, kissing his wife on the cheek.
+“No one was hurt.”

 The wolf buried his nose into the neko's armpit, sniffling noisily.
 Jason chuckled silently at the spectacle.
-He was starting to think of his new brother less as a werewolf and more as just a rather intelligent wolf.
+His brother really was just a wolf.

 "Come on, we need to get going," Margaret said, shooing the three out of the house.

 Jason followed Devyn and Dylan out to Margaret's car, smiling at the two's exuberance.
 Dylan seemed so friendly, and it was such a difference from how the other neko acted toward Jason.
 He didn't really mind; Jason just wished he knew what he had done to make the neko hate him so fast.
-Dylan was handsome and seemingly friendly.
+Dylan seemed friendly enough with everyone else.
 It made Jason think he was missing out on making a good friend.

-It had been bad the day before, too, driving from the orphanage.
+It was bad enough the day before, driving from the orphanage.
 Just one of those things Jason constantly had to deal with.
-At least Margaret was a careful driver, so he didn't get too many flashbacks to his parents' crash.
+At least Margaret drove carefully, so he didn't get too many flashbacks to his parents' crash.
 Jason would take his victories where he could.
 He was just happy he didn't hear the crumpling bang of a car colliding with the ground when they stopped.

 The neko heard a click from the backseat.
 Turning, he grinned at the sight of Devyn sitting upright, buckled into the seat with a harness.
 Who knew wolf seatbelts were a thing?

-His brother grinned back at him wolfishly, tongue lolling out as he panted.
+His new brother grinned back at him wolfishly, tongue lolling out as he panted.

-"You should really get some new clothes," Margaret said as she sat in the driver seat.
+"You should really get some new clothes," Margaret said as she sat in the driver's seat.
 "Both of you.
 Devyn's grown a bit.
 Is everyone settled back there?"

 "Yes, Mrs. Farin," Dylan replied.